 A 1-1 draw in the first leg at Mestalla offered little indication of what was to follow as this last-16 tie concluded in Germany.
 Valencia's David Villa was the star of the show, breaking the deadlock after three minutes and going on to claim a hat-trick.
 But Werder would not lie down.
-Any time the Spanish side thought they were in the clear, Bremen would reappear like an all but invincible if vanquished horror movie villain.
+Any time the Spanish side thought they were in the clear, Bremen would reappear like a horror movie villain.

 "It was the craziest game I've ever played in," said Villa after his side had hung on for an away-goals win following Claudio Pizarro's equaliser six minutes from the end.
 "There were so many chances to score, there should have been even more goals.
 It was like playing when I was a kid at school."